Yeeldx/yeeldbox-devdocs/docs/developers/v2/naming-convention.md

 ## yUSD

 - While the term `yUSD` was used to refer to the Curve Y Pool yVault in the past, under our updated naming convention this vault token is now `yvCurve-Y`.
 However, usage of `yUSD` is still permissable when referring to the asset itself.
-  - **Example:** Yearn pays monthly grants in `yUSD`.
+  - **Example:** Yeeldx pays monthly grants in `yUSD`.
-- In the future, if Yearn creates a new `yUSD` that is a collection of several yVault tokens (as has been previously discussed), then the current `yUSD` will simply be referred to as `yvCurve-Y` and only the new token will be `yUSD`.
+- In the future, if Yeeldx creates a new `yUSD` that is a collection of several yVault tokens (as has been previously discussed), then the current `yUSD` will simply be referred to as `yvCurve-Y` and only the new token will be `yUSD`.

-## yEarn
+## Yeeldx

-- These are Yearn's original yield-aware tokens, whose v1 and v2 contracts can be found [here](https://docs.yearn.finance/getting-started/products/yvaults/vault-tokens#v2-yvault-tokens) or by clicking on the etherscan icon when viewing the vault:
+- These are Yeeldx's original yield-aware tokens, whose v1 and v2 contracts can be found [here](https://docs.Yeeldx.finance/getting-started/products/yvaults/vault-tokens#v2-yvault-tokens) or by clicking on the etherscan icon when viewing the vault:

   ![](https://i.imgur.com/FZ0BJjf.png)

-- These products should be referred to as yEarn Tokens, `underlying token name + Earn`, or `y{token.symbol()}v${self.version()}`
+- These products should be referred to as Yeeldx Tokens, `underlying token name + Earn`, or `y{token.symbol()}v${self.version()}`
   - **Examples:** `yDAIv2`, `yDAI Earn`, `yBUSDv3`, `yBUSD Earn`

 ## Test Products